Recipes

 - Wash and dry the wild garlic leaves well.

-- Then simply put the wild garlic, pine nuts and parmesan in a food processor and blitz until finely chopped.
+- Then simply put the wild garlic, a good glug of the olive oil and pine nuts in a food processor and pulse with the blade until finely chopped.

-- Add about 3 tablespoons of extra virgin olive oil, a pinch of salt and pepper and a squeeze of lemon juice and blitz again until you have. a smooth paste.
+- Add about 3 tablespoons of extra virgin olive oil, the parmesan, a pinch of salt and pepper and a good squeeze of lemon juice and blitz again until smooth but do not over work it.

-- Taste and adjust the seasoning as need be and add a little more olive oil if it seems too thick.
+- Taste and adjust the seasoning as need be and add a little more olive oil if it seems too thick or more lemon to tase.
+I used at least half a lemon juiced.

 Notes

-You can use cashew nuts or pistachios instead of pinenuts.
+You can use cashew nuts, hazelnuts or pistachios instead of pine nuts.

 You can use a pestle and mortar instead of a food processor.

-This will keep well in the fridge for a few days if you put cling film pressed down right on top of the pesto.
+This will keep well in the fridge for a few days if you put a good layer of olive oil on top and cling film pressed down right on top of the pesto.

 Share